-Another reason to excluding public officers from the scope of article I, section 31 is to harmonize it with another constitutional provision requiring the Governor to consider the racial, ethnic, and gender diversity of the California Citizens Compensation Commission when selecting its members.
+Moreover, excluding public officers from the scope of article I, section 31 is to harmonize it with another constitutional provision requiring the Governor to consider the racial, ethnic, and gender diversity of the California Citizens Compensation Commission when selecting its members.
 (Cal.
 Const., art.
 III, § 8; Ballot Pamp., Primary Elec.
 (June 5, 1990) text of Prop.
 112.)
 Prop.
 112 uses almost identical language to Section 8252(g) and would, under plaintiff's theory, be invalid under the later-enacted Prop.
 209. The Compensation Commission establishes the annual salary, medical, dental, and other benefits for statewide officers.
 (See Cal.
 Const., art.
-III, § 8, subd. (a)) Prop.
-112 provides that, in appointing the seven member Commission, "the Governor shall strive insofar as practicable to provide a balanced representation of the geographic, gender, racial, and ethnic diversity of the State in appointing commission members."
+III, § 8, subd. (a).)
+Prop.
+112 provides that, in appointing the seven member Commission, "the

+&lt;sup>3 Many officers, including members of the Redistricting Commission, are specifically exempted from civil service requirements, however.
 (Cal.
+Const., art.
+VII, § 4, subd. (d).)

-Const., art III, § 8, subd. (c).)
+Governor shall strive insofar as practicable to provide a balanced representation of the geographic, gender, racial, and ethnic diversity of the State in appointing commission members."
+(Id., art III, § 8, subd. (c).)
 If plaintiffs are correct that Section 8252(g) violates Prop.
 209, then article III, section 8, subdivision (c) would also be vulnerable.

 Instead, the Court should decline the invitation to set up a conflict between Prop.
 112 and Prop.
 209. "Elementary principles of construction dictate that where constitutional provisions can reasonably be construed to avoid a conflict, such an interpretation should be adopted."
 (Serrano v.
 Priest (1971) 5 Cal.3d 584, 596.)
 This gives effect to the presumption against implied repeal.
 (City and County of San Francisco v.
 County of San Mateo (1995) 10 Cal.4th 554, 563.)
-"So strong is the presumption against implied repeals that when a new enactment conflicts with an existing provision, 'In order for the second law to repeal or supersede the first, the former must constitute a revision of the entire subject, so that the court may say that it was intended to be a substitute for the first.'
-[Citation]" (Baard of Supervisors v.
+"So strong is the presumption against implied repeals that when a new enactment conflicts with an existing provision, 'In order for the second law to repeal or supersede the first, the former must constitute a revision of the entire subject, so that the court may say that it was intended to be a substitute for the first."
+(Board of Supervisors v.
 Lonergan (1980) 27 Cal.3d 855, 868.)
 As Prop.
 112 was enacted six years prior to Prop.
 209, if Prop.
 209 is read in the manner suggested by plaintiffs, it would impliedly repeal article III, section 8, subd. (c).
 Prop.
-209 was not revision, however, and a court would be required to harmonize article I, section 31 with article III, section 8 and give effect to both provisions.4 The only way to do so would be to limit the application of article I, section 31 to its text and recognize that it is inapplicable to the selection of public officers.
+209 was not revision, however, and a court would be required to harmonize article I, section 31 with article III, section 8 and give effect to both provisions.
+The only way to do so would be to limit the application of article I, section 31 to its text and recognize that it is inapplicable to the selection of public officers.
 Since the provision requiring the Governor to consider the racial, ethnic, and gender diversity of members of the Compensation Commission is virtually identical to the requirement that the first eight Redistricting Commissioners consider those same factors (as well as others), harmonizing section 31 with article III, section 8 necessitates adopting an interpretation of section 31 that also harmonizes it with Section 8252(g).

 III.
 EVEN IF PROP.
-209 APPLIES TO THE APPOINTMENT OF A PUBLIC OFFICER, SECTION 8252(g) DOES NOT FACIALLY DISCRIMINATE AGAINST ANY INDIVIDUAL-OR GROUP
+209 APPLIES TO THE APPOINTMENT OF A PUBLIC OFFICER, SECTION 8252(g) DOES NOT FACIALLY DISCRIMINATE AGAINST ANY INDIVIDUAL OR GROUP face violate Prop.

-Even if this court holds that Prop.
-209 governs the appointment or selection of public officers such as the members of the Redistricting Commission, Section 8252(g) does not on its face violate Prop.
 209. In a facial challenge to the statute, the plaintiff must "demonstrate that the act's provisions inevitably pose a present total and fatal conflict with applicable constitutional prohibitions."
 (Samples v.
 Brown (2007) 146 Cal.App.4th 787, 799, quoting Tobe v.
 City of Santa Anna, supra, 9 Cal.4th 1069, 1084.)
 Petitioners cannot meet this standard in this case.